freescout-help-desk/freescout/Modules/ActiveToNewLabel/README.md

 ## How it works

 `resources/lang/en.json` (a plain Laravel translation override) carries `"Active": "New"`.
-Every place in this codebase that renders the label already calls `__('Active')` through `Conversation::statusCodeToName()` / `Thread::statusCodeToName()` (the same resolver ARMS-37's Closed → Solved rename relies on), so this one entry reaches the status dropdown, the bulk "change status" menu, thread history log lines, and notification emails with no further changes.
+Every place in this codebase that renders the label already calls `__('Active')` through `Conversation::statusCodeToName()` / `Thread::statusCodeToName()` (the same resolver the existing Closed → Solved rename relies on), so this one entry reaches the status dropdown, the bulk "change status" menu, thread history log lines, and notification emails with no further changes.

 ## Why this needed more than a one-line lang file